Northern Spy

 Origin / History

 Northern Spy originated in a seedling orchard at East Bloomfield, New York, near Rochester.
-The orchard was planted by Heman Chapin (also given as Herman Chapin in Lowther) about the year 1800 with seedling trees grown from seeds brought from Salisbury, Connecticut (Beach; Hovey gives the location of the seed source simply as Connecticut).
-The original tree died before bearing; sprouts (suckers) were taken up and planted by Roswell Humphrey, by whom the first fruit of the Northern Spy was raised.
-In 1847, nine of the trees set out by Humphrey were still living (Beach).
-Bunyard, by contrast, gives the origin as "at the orchard of Mr. R. Humphrey, East Bloomfield, New York, soon after 1840."
+The orchard was planted by Heman Chapin about 1800 with seedling trees grown from seeds brought from Salisbury, Connecticut.
+The original tree died before bearing fruit; sprouts (suckers) from it were taken up and planted by Roswell Humphrey, and it was Humphrey who first raised the fruit.
+In 1847, nine of the trees set out by Humphrey were still living.

 Tree

-Twigs long to medium in length, erect, straight or somewhat crooked, slender to moderately stout; internodes long to rather short (Beach).
-Young shoots/wood reddish (Warder), dark reddish brown (Downing), dark reddish chestnut, rather slender, short-jointed, and thickly covered with very prominent, round, grayish specks (Hovey); stout, dark, spotted (Elliott; Thomas).
-Bark dull, dark brownish-red mingled with olive-green lightly streaked with thick scarf-skin; heavily pubescent (Beach; Hedrick; Lowther).
-Lenticels numerous, conspicuous, small, roundish or oblong, slightly raised (Beach).
-Buds deeply set in bark, medium to small, broad, plump, obtuse, appressed, slightly pubescent (Beach); very small, short, and flattened, with oval flower-buds (Hovey).
+Tree large, very vigorous, hardy and healthy, upright, and very regular when young (Hovey describes a vignette of a tree three years grafted as upright and very regular); dense, becoming round-topped or roundish-spreading with age, forming a handsome head when old.
+Branches long, moderately stout to stout, curved.
+Laterals willowy, slender, somewhat inclined to droop.
+Twigs/young shoots long to medium in length, erect, straight or somewhat crooked, slender to moderately stout, dark reddish-brown to dark reddish chestnut, short-jointed, stout, dark and spotted, thickly covered with very prominent, round, grayish specks (lenticels).
+Internodes long to rather short.
+Bark dull, dark brownish-red mingled with olive-green lightly streaked with thick scarf-skin; heavily pubescent.
+Lenticels numerous, conspicuous, small, roundish or oblong, slightly raised.
+Buds deeply set in bark, medium to small, broad, plump, obtuse, appressed, slightly pubescent; Hovey describes the buds as very small, short, and flattened, with oval flower-buds.

-Leaves healthy, large, dark (Warder); medium size, ovate-oblong, rich glossy green, tapering regularly to the point, with one side of the base longer than the other; margins wavy, with very irregular, rather sharp, and moderately deep serratures; petioles rather short and slender (Hovey).
-Bunyard describes the leaf as oval, nearly flat, undulating.
+Leaves medium size, ovate-oblong, rich glossy green, healthy, large, dark, tapering regularly to the point, with one side of the base longer than the other; margins wavy, with very irregular, rather sharp, and moderately deep serratures; petioles rather short and slender.
+Bunyard (1920) describes the leaf as oval, nearly flat, and undulating.

 Fruit